ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 finding potential optimisations (are there other operations that would preserve this invariant?).

-Another excellent pair of examples of loop invariants are in Insertion Sort and Selection sort from Chapter [Chapter @sec:sorting-1].
+Another excellent pair of examples of loop invariants are in Insertion Sort and Selection sort from [Chapter @sec:sorting-1].
 Have a look at those algorithms and try to formulate a loop invariant for each of them.

 * Insertion sort loops through all the elements in the array and "inserts them backwards" into